fluxo-js/fluxo/README.md

 ##Reading and Updating your store data

-To read your store's data you need access the `data` property.
-To update your data you should avoid change the `data` property directly because Fluxo will run some important tasks, like **[emits the change events](#events)** and **[parse values](#attributes-contracts)**.
+To read your store's data, you need access the `data` property.
+To update your data, you should avoid change the `data` property directly, because Fluxo will run some important tasks, like **[emits the change events](#events)** and **[parse values](#attributes-contracts)**.

 ####\#setAttribute